 A quick snorkel outing in Honaunau Bay showed several signs of coral bleaching.
 Earlier this year I thought it was recovering very well from the bleaching a couple of years ago.
 I don’t know the cycles, but this being September, maybe the bleaching will subside.

-Simple.
-We live here.
-Not just here on this farm, but here on this planet.
-It is all about the health of the animals (including humans, our family and yours), the bees, the soil, the plant, the air, and the reef.
+Simple, we live here, not just here on this farm, but here on this planet.
+It is about the health of the animals (including humans, our family and yours), the bees, the soil, the plants, the air, and the reef.
 That is our beautiful daughter above enjoying the water.

-I heard someone say that “the act of roasting coffee burns out most the poisons.”
+I heard someone, who did not think organic was important in coffee production, say, “the act of roasting coffee burns out most the poisons.”
 Really?
 What about the poison that enters the water table, the land, and the air?

 One of our favorite Big Island events is the annual Holualoa Village Coffee & Art Stroll.
 It is part of the annual Kona Coffee Cultural Festival, which is the oldest food festival in Hawaii.

 Artist open their shops, and many coffee farmers bring their best coffee and let everyone sample them.

 The first time we went to the festival the variety of flavors that were present in the coffee was surprising.
 So many things can influence the flavor: